Norman Wisdom

-Sir Norman Joseph Wisdom, (4 February 1915 – 4 October 2010) was an English actor, comedian, musician, and singer best known for his series of comedy films produced between 1953 and 1966, in which he portrayed the endearingly inept character Norman Pitkin.
-He rose to prominence with his first leading film role in Trouble in Store (1953), which earned him the BAFTA Award for Most Promising Newcomer to Leading Film Roles.
+Sir Norman Joseph Wisdom (4 February 1915 – 4 October 2010) was an English actor, comedian, musician, and singer best known for his series of comedy films produced between 1953 and 1966, in which he portrayed the endearingly inept character Norman Pitkin.
+He rose to fame with his first leading film role in Trouble in Store (1953), which earned him the BAFTA Award for Most Promising Newcomer to Leading Film Roles.

-Wisdom’s appeal extended far beyond the UK, gaining popularity in areas as diverse as South America, Iran, and many nations within the former Eastern Bloc.
+Wisdom's appeal extended far beyond the UK, gaining popularity in areas as diverse as South America, Iran, and many nations within the former Eastern Bloc.
 He enjoyed particular fame in Albania, where, during the dictatorship of Enver Hoxha, his films were among the few Western productions allowed to be shown.
 He was once described by Charlie Chaplin as his "favourite clown".

 In later years, Wisdom broadened his career to include stage and television.
 He performed on Broadway in New York City alongside stars such as Mandy Patinkin, and won critical acclaim for his dramatic performance as a terminally ill cancer patient in the 1981 television play Going Gently.
 He also toured internationally, including performances in Australia and South Africa.

-Following the Chernobyl disaster in 1986, a hospice was named in his honour.
-In recognition of his contributions to entertainment, Wisdom was awarded the Freedom of the City of both London and Tirana in 1995.
-The same year, he was appointed an Officer of the Order of the British Empire (OBE) in the 1995 Birthday Honours for services to entertainment and for charitable services.
-He was knighted in the 2000 New Year Honours for services to entertainment.